-RTLS - A tool for the recovery of industry
+RTLS - Helping tackle unprecedented challenges as a tool for the recovery of industry

-In the new "normal" of social distancing, plant safety takes on a whole new meaning.
-As production is restarted, companies across the U.S. are trying to determine how best to protect their employees while ensuring optimal output with a smart, long-term technology investment.
+Companies are looking for cost-effective ways to implement safety measures such as social distancing and contact tracing, while ensuring optimal output with a smart, long-term technology investment.
 We are ready to partner with you to help tackle some of the challenges you are sure to face.

 Social distancing and contact tracing with RTLSManufacturers have many dynamic new challenges at the top of their mind - ranging from safety to cost.
 We have the technology to adopt, adapt and react quickly.

 If employee becomes sick, past interactions can be reviewed and action taken.

 Infrastructure can be used for other tasks - production control, asset tracking, WIP, etc. Employee monitoring could be reactivated.

 The top concern for many companies is how to make the work place as safe as possible while putting mechanisms in place to ensure long-term success.
 What might that look like?

 Safety concerns might include:

 - Implementing new guidelines such as appropriate social distancing.

 - Monitoring employee interactions while respecting their privacy.